Taʻovala

-A taʻovala is an article of Tongan dress, a mat wrapped around the waist, worn by men and women, at all formal occasions, much like the tie for men in the European and North American culture.
+A taʻovala is an article of Tongan dress, a mat wrapped around the waist, worn by men and women, at all formal occasions, much like the tie for men in the Western culture.
 The ta'ovala is also commonly seen among the Fijian Lau Islands, and Wallis island, both regions once heavily influenced by Tongan hegemony and cultural diffusion.

 Origins

 According to a Tongan story, a group of Tongans once arrived by boat at the Tuʻi Tonga.
 They had had a rough ride and their clothing, if any remained, was not respectable.
 They cut the sail of their boat (Polynesian sails are also mats) in pieces and wrapped them around.
 The king was so pleased by the sacrifice they had made to him of their expensive sail that he ordered this dress to be court dress from then on.
 The Tongan waist-mat probably shares a common origin or inspiration as the Samoan valatau or vala waistband often donned by orators and chiefly sons (manaia) and daughters (taupou) on festive occasions and rituals.